 - Other tests:

-- Gonadotrophin-releasing hormone (GnRH) stimulation test (see also separate article Pituitary Function Tests): LH and FSH levels are measured sequentially after GnRH is given.
-The gonadotropin stimulation test is useful in the assessment of precocious puberty.
+- GnRH stimulation test (see also the separate Pituitary Function Tests article): LH and FSH levels are measured sequentially after GnRH is given.
+The gonadotrophin stimulation test is useful in the assessment of precocious puberty.
 There is a flat response in gonadotrophin-independent precocious puberty.

-For cases of central precocious puberty (CPP) with no underlying brain pathology and no psychosocial complications, treatment for the pubertal changes alone may not be required.
+For cases of CPP with no underlying brain pathology and no psychosocial complications, treatment for the pubertal changes alone may not be required.
 Puberty can be arrested and growth hormone given if the height prognosis is poor.
 Examples of treatment include:

-- Surgery: tumours may require resection but resection rarely causes regression of the pubertal changes.
+- Surgery: tumours may require resection but resection of central lesions will not cause regression of the pubertal changes.
+Gonadal tumours require surgery with or without subsequent radiotherapy/chemotherapy.

 - Medical treatments include:

-- Testolactone is an aromatase inhibitor (therefore inhibits steroid biosynthesis).
+- Testolactone - an aromatase inhibitor (therefore inhibits steroid biosynthesis).
 It is used most commonly for MAS but also in testotoxicosis.
+Other aromatase inhibitors such as letrozole and anastrozole have also been used in small case studies for MAS.

-- Psychological difficulties, including feeling stressed and becoming withdrawn because of the early physical changes; bullying
+- Psychological difficulties, including feeling stressed and becoming withdrawn because of the early physical changes.
+Poor self-esteem and bullying may be issues.

 - Early puberty accelerates growth but bone maturation is also accelerated and so adult height is reduced.